1944: D-Day, the Bretton Woods Conference, and the Dawn of the IMF and the World Bank

-Goldman Sachs turns 75 in 1944 as World War II continued to engulf much of the globe and world leaders convene to plan for post-war governance, economic reconstruction, and financial stability.
+Goldman Sachs turns 75 in 1944 as World War II continues to engulf much of the globe and world leaders convene to plan for post-war governance, economic reconstruction, and financial stability.

 More recently, with the revival of the securities business following the depression the firm has extended its activities to participation in the underwriting of security issues in the railroad and public utility fields.
 At the same time it has retained and developed its primary interest in industrial financing, having managed many security issues, both stocks and bonds, for such enterprises as The Champion Paper and Fibre Company; Continental Can Company, Inc.; Endicott Johnson Corporation; General Foods Corporation; The B. F. Goodrich Company; The Hecht Company; McKesson & Robbins, Inc.; Merck & Co., Inc.; National Dairy Products Corporation; Pillsbury Mills, Inc.; Sears, Roebuck and Co. and Walgreen Co.
 It has also been one of the leaders in the recently-developed business of placing privately with institutional investors large blocks of industrial debentures and preferred stock.